 - support state and federal funding initiatives for the research of the causes and effects of gun violence

 These and other measures are some of the ways National PTA believes that gun violence can be decreased in order to make our schools, as well as our communities, safer.
 National PTA believes we must enact legislation that will reduce gun violence and help protect all children and youth.

-Adopted: by the 1999 Board of Directors Section II
+Adopted by the 1999 Board of Directors

-Archived: by the 2002 Board of Directors
+Amended by the 2013 Board of Directors

-Amended: by the 2013 Board of Directors
+Amended by the 2016 Board of Directors